mbtoomey/genomics_adventure/chapter_4/task_3.md

 36263 + 0 with mate mapped to a different chr (mapQ>=5)
 ```

-We can see that very few of the reads do not map back to the conigs.
+We can see that very few of the reads do not map back to the contigs.
 Importantly 99% of the reads are properly paired, which gives us some indication that there are not too many mis-assemblies.

 We can run 'qualimap' to get some more detailed information (and some images too), it'll take a couple of minutes:

 ```bash
 qualimap bamqc -outdir bamqc -bam contigs_mapped_sorted.bam